5 easy games to boost your dog’s recall

 This is another game that’s great for dogs that love to sniff.
 And it’s so easy you don’t have to teach your dog anything.
 All you do is throw a few treats on the floor (maybe 5-10 - lots of little treats is much better than a few bigger ones) for your dog to find and eat.

 The great treat throw down is perfect for when you need to put your dog back on their lead.
 Instead of having to chase them round trying to grab their collar or harness, they’re calmly sniffing and you can easily clip on their lead.
-But don’t just play when you’re putting they’re lead back on.
-Otherwise they’ll learn it means the end of fun and they’ll run off as soon as you throw the treats on the floor.
+But don’t just play when you’re putting their lead back on.
+Otherwise they’ll learn their lead means the end of fun and they’ll run off as soon as you throw the treats on the floor.

 Written by Juniper Indigo, dog trainer in Tiverton and Exeter